EnderTurret/TailsLegacy/README.md

 }
 ```

-Forge hasn't supported this esoteric config format since, so this is what the config looks like now:
+Forge hasn't supported this config format since, so this is what the config looks like now:

 ```toml
 [client]